earthly/website/blog/_posts/2021-05-05-docker-networking.md

 The volume created earlier is deleted, and since the network is already deleted after running the previous command, it shows a warning that the default network is not found.
 That's fine.

-The example we’ve looked at so far covers the default network created by Compose, but what if we want to create our custom network and connect services to it?
+The example we've looked at so far covers the default network created by Compose, but what if we want to create our custom network and connect services to it?
 You will define the user-defined networks using the Compose file.
 The following is the `docker-compose` YAML file:

 ```
 version: '3.7'